 Iglesia de la Merced

-The Iglesia de la Merced is an emblematic symbol of devotion for the Hondurans religious fervor.
+is an emblematic symbol of devotion for the Hondurans religious fervor.
 It is nicely renovated, clean and very tidy.
 If there is an ongoing mass it is quiet and respectful of the faithful (even very small) during religious services.
 Honduras is a Catholic country that is very devoted to the Virgin of Suyapa (patroness of Honduras); a revered shrine on a hill near Tegucigalpa, the image of Our Lady is made of wood and small.
 Its main altar is characterized by simplicity, no excessive show of gold or silver, and no excess of iconic saints in their collection.

 The stained glass windows look stunning and carry only symbols of the faith and not the image of the Christ or the Immaculate Virgin.
 If there is no service, the caretaker can accompany you to tour the important part of the old cathedral.
 It is an impressive cultural heritage.
 For those who like to engage in religious tourism, it is a great place that you should know while in the city of Tegucigalpa.